ramikhreim1/ChatGPT/README.md

 - Navigate to the Server folder and Run the command npm run server to start the BackEnd.
 - Open your web browser and navigate to http://localhost:5000 to view the project BackEnd.

-- You can host your  Backedn for free here render.com , make sure you point your github server folder.
+- You can host your  Backend for free here (render.com), make sure you point your github server folder.
-- Your can host your fronend for free here vercel.com, make sure you point your github client folder.
+- Your can host your frontend for free here (vercel.com), make sure you point your github client folder.